ltwlf/Microsoft-Flow-Create-Team-Connector/README.md

     * Create the connector
     * Navigate to the secuirty tab again and copy the "Redirect URL" and register URL as Reply URL in your Azure AD App within the Azure Portal
 ### 3. Try it!
-Bevore you can create a team you have to create an unfiied group.
+Before you can create a team you have to create an unfiied group.
 Use the "Azure AD - Create Group" action to create Unfified Group and use the ID to create the Team.